mukunth-kart/GPU-Programming-WiDS-2025/Week2/README.md

 # **Week 2 — Parallel Thinking & CUDA Programming Basics**

+Read the assignemtn_2.pdf in this folder to learn more, only basic things here.

 This week marks the transition from high-level GPU intuition to **writing your first CUDA code**.
 Mapped data-parallel problems onto threads, blocks, and grids.
 Further optimization in week-3.